letstalkaboutdune/AbsoluteUnits/README.md

 # AbsoluteUnits

-A set of large, detailed unit sprites for [Unciv](https://github.com/yairm210/Unciv), designed for the HexaRealm tileset.
+A set of detailed unit sprites for [Unciv](https://github.com/yairm210/Unciv), designed for the HexaRealm tileset.

 ## To use:
 1. Download and enable AbsoluteUnits as a permanent audiovisual mod